redox-os/website/content/news/this-month-260831.md

 - (build) Wildan Mubarok fixed the `make rebuild-push` command (verify recipe source or package changes, incrementally rebuild or download and push new changes) not updating the filesystem configuration recipes, now the system can be properly and quickly updated in a existing Redox filesystem image
 - (build) Konstantin Shabanov fixed the Nix flake on Podman and Native builds
 - (build) Konstantin Shabanov applied `cargo fix` on code
+- (build) Ribbon replaced the `ls` tool by `tree` in `show-package.sh` script to make it much more useful by showing all recipe package directories and files

 ## Documentation Improvements

 - (doc) Wildan Mubarok updated and improved the [Installing Redox](https://doc.redox-os.org/book/installing.html) page with information for the new GUI installer options
+- (doc) Ribbon properly documented with more detail [why we prefer POSIX/Linux source compatibility over binary compatibility](https://doc.redox-os.org/book/developer-faq.html#why-redox-prefer-to-port-software-from-source-instead-of-binary-compatibility) on Developer FAQ
+- (doc) Ribbon documented the debugging tip that [Linux KVM usage change bug behavior](https://doc.redox-os.org/book/troubleshooting.html#virtual-machine)

 ## Website Improvements